heyitsguay/heyitsguay.github.io/_posts/2019/Image Extrapolation Part 1 WIP/2019-07-31-Image-Extrapolation-Part-1-Inpainting.markdown

 subtitle: "Painting out with inpainting"
 ---

-This post marks the actual beginning of the image extrapolation project.
-I define image extrapolation, show how image inpainting can be repurposed for extrapolation, and write a simple extrapolater using [scikit image](https://scikit-image.org/)'s `skimage.restoration.inpaint.inpaint_biharmonic`.
+This post marks the actual beginning of the image extrapolation project described in [Image Extrapolation: Part 0](https://heyitsguay.github.io/2019/07/29/Image-Extrapolation-Part-0-Preview.html).

+Here, I define image extrapolation, show how image inpainting can be repurposed for extrapolation, and write a simple extrapolater using [scikit image](https://scikit-image.org/)'s `inpaint_biharmonic`.

 The algorithms I am exploring for inpainting can be slow, so while experimenting I will run things on smaller image patches.
 Today, I'll use:
 <p align="center">